ACF Fiorentina: Commisso era (2019–present)

 On 6 June 2019, the club was sold to Italian-American billionaire Rocco Commisso for around 160 million euros.
 The sale marked the end of the Della Valle family's seventeen-year association with the club.
 Vincenzo Montella was confirmed as coach for the first season of the new era despite the team's poor end to the previous campaign, which saw them finish only three points clear of the relegation zone.
 Fiorentina continued their struggles from the previous year, spending the majority of the season in lower midtable.
 Montella was sacked on 21 December after a 7 match winless run which left the club in 15th place, and was replaced by Giuseppe Iachini.
 In November 2020 Cesare Prandelli returned to Fiorentina, replacing Giuseppe Iachini as coach.

 Under coach Vincenzo Italiano, who arrived in 2021, Fiorentina reached and lost two consecutive finals of the UEFA Europa Conference League, in the 2022–23 and 2023–24 editions, being the first club to record two consecutive final appearances in the competition's history, and becoming the first team to lose two consecutive European finals since Benfica in 2013 and 2014 UEFA Europa League finals.

+Rocco Commisso died on 16 January 2026, and was succeeded as president by his son Giuseppe.
+The 2025–26 season proved to be one of the most difficult in Fiorentina's modern history.
+Following the resignation of Raffaele Palladino in the summer, the club appointed Stefano Pioli for a second spell in charge, but a winless start to the league campaign left the team at the bottom of the table and led to his dismissal in November.
+Paolo Vanoli was subsequently appointed and gradually improved results, helping Fiorentina climb out of the relegation zone during the second half of the season.
+Despite reaching the quarter-finals of the UEFA Conference League, the Viola struggled domestically and ultimately finished 15th in Serie A with 42 points, their lowest league position in over two decades and only 8 points above the relegation places.